I Want To...

 The part-time programs at Johns Hopkins and Johns Hopkins Bayview are designed to provide CPE training to those who choose to receive clinical training on a part-time basis.
 Because groups meet once a week and students have specified, flexible clinical hours, many students continue their present employment while participating in the program.
-Part-time CPE students participate in the 24-hour on-call rotation at JHH, and one unit of accredited CPE training is granted after approximately six months.
+Part-time CPE students participate in the on-call rotation, and one unit of accredited CPE training is granted after approximately six months.

 What is the usual schedule for a student in the part-time intern CPE program?

-All CPE programs follow the standards set forth by ACPE, Inc. which include 300 hours of hospital visitation and 100 hours of education per unit.
+All CPE programs follow the standards set forth by ACPE, Inc. which include the provision of 300 hours of spiritual care in the hospital and 100 hours of education per unit.

 A typical week will include five hours of group/educational meetings on a particular day of the work week.
-Also, eight hours of daytime (7:00 a.m.-5:00 p.m.) hospital visitation is expected during a work week.
+Also, the provision of eight hours of spiritual care in the hospital (7:00 a.m.-5:00 p.m.) is expected during a work week.
 Every other week in Johns Hopkins, you will also be on-call in the hospital for clinical emergency needs for approximately twelve hours.